sylvain-meunier/stageL3/Rapport/rapport.typ

   ],
 )\

-@estim-perf-1 compares the tempo curve obtained by our naive estimator (here almost correctly initialized to simplify the interpretation of the result) and the canonical tempo.
-One can notice that the constant distance between the two curves indicates in our logarithmic scale a constant multiplicative factor.
-The tempo values are here normalized in the range $[1, 2[$, to prevent the effects of _tempo octaves_. @ann2 presents a formal study of this model.
+@estim-perf-1 compares the tempo curve obtained by our naive estimator in(here almost correctly initialized to simplify the interpretation of the result) and the canonical tempo.
+One can notice that the constant distance between the two curves indicates in our logarithmic scale a constant multiplicative factor, except for the dotted line.
+There, the actual ratio of $T_(n+1)^* / T_n^*$ exceeds our bound of $[1/sqrt(2), sqrt(2) [$.
+Hence, the computation find the representant within the range, here being $1/2 T_(n+1)^* / T_n^* > sqrt(2)/2$.
+This example illustrates that the values obtained through this method may be off by a power of $2$. @ann2 presents a formal study of this model adressing this problem.

 #figure(
-  image("../Figures/estimator_mozart_4.png", width: 100%),
+  image("../Figures/estimator_mozart_5.png", width: 100%),
   caption: [
     Normalized canonical tempo and estimation according to the model presented here for the first measures of Piano Sonata No. 11 in A Major (K. 331: III), W.A Mozart.
   ],